Let Mother Nature nurture you, heal you, and console you

 Auṣadhāni tu sāhāyyaṁ, na tu mūlaṁ kadācana ||

-This Sanskrit verse explains the philosophy of Ayurveda, which means healing comes from aligning with nature, not just from external medicine and emphasises the wisdom of nature (prakṛti) as the foundation of wellness
+This Sanskrit verse explains the philosophy of Ayurveda, which means healing comes from aligning with nature, not just from external medicine, and emphasises the wisdom of nature (prakṛti) as the foundation of wellness

 As the ancient Greek physician Hippocrates said, “You are what you eat.”
-At Eminus, we wholeheartedly believe in this principle and recognize the importance of producing high-quality natural plant extracts for medicine, food, and cosmetics.
+At Eminus, we wholeheartedly believe in this principle and recognise the importance of producing high-quality natural plant extracts for medicine, food, and cosmetics.
 While focusing on quality, our innovative cooperative business model grants us access to top-notch research infrastructure, ensures optimal extraction methods, and maintains efficient operations.
 This guarantees the production of high-quality phytoextracts at competitive prices, with timely supply, adhering to globally accepted food safety management systems.

-Spice oleoresins, the most concentrated essence of spices, capture the whole character of their source and serve as potent flavoring agents in the food industry.
+Spice oleoresins, the most concentrated essence of spices, capture the whole character of their source and serve as potent flavouring agents in the food industry.
 More economical, easier to control for quality, and cleaner than ground spices, oleoresins offer greater stability when heated than essential oils.